 (14) Lindell, M.K., C.S.
 Prater, and R.W.
 Perry.
 (2007).
 Introduction to Emergency Management.
 Hoboken, NJ: John Wiley & Sons, Inc.

 (15) HEC-USACE.
 (2018).
 HEC-LifeSim: Life Loss Estimation User's Manual, Version 1.01 (CPD-97).
 Hydraulic Engineering Center, US Army Corps of Engineers.

 (16) Stein, S.M., et al. (2013).
 Wildfire, Wildlands and People: Understanding and Preparing for Wildfire in the Wildland-Urban Interface - a Forests on the Edge Report (General Technical Report RMRS-GTR-299).
 US Department of Agriculture, Forest Service, Rocky Mountain Research Station.

-This lesson learned was peer-reviewed by Lee Mauney, P.E., CFM, Bureau of Indian Affairs; and Wayne Graham, P.E., formerly of Bureau of Reclamation
+This lesson learned was peer-reviewed by Lee Mauney, P.E., CFM, HDR, Inc.; and Wayne Graham, P.E., formerly of Bureau of Reclamation.

 Austin (Bayless) Dam (Pennsylvania, 1911)

 Austin Dam (also known as Bayless Dam) was constructed between May and November of 1909 just outside Austin, Pennsylvania, a town of approximately 2,500 people in Potter County.